yepedraza/my-c-first-steps/Conditionals EX/EX_C2/Statement_C2.md

 * If the profession is "worker", the number of extra hours worked, extra value must be entered and should be:
   * The bonus is paid on 20% of the basic salary
   * The benefits are settled on 5% if the basic salary
-* If the profession is "seller", the total sells must be entered and should be:
+* If the profession is "seller", the total sales must be entered and should be:
   * The bonus is paid on 2% of the basic salary
   * The benefits are settled on 5% if the basic salary
 * If the profession is different to worker-seller, a error message must be printed